 Purpose Of Cutting Fluid

 Cutting fluids do a different set of jobs during the machining process.
 Many of us may think that cutting fluid is used only for cooling purposes.
-But that is not true, and cutting fluids help machining operations in many ways.
+But that is not true, and cutting fluids helps machining operations in many ways.
 Let’s see what the use of cutting fluids is.

 To cool The tool